Difference between llama and alpaca

 From time to time, I will hear people say that alpacas have a nicer disposition than llamas or vice versa.
 Neither of these statements is true.
 Both are very friendly, curious and easily trained and handled as long as they were not handled incorrectly by their original owners.
 Despite being an alpaca breeder, I will admit that llamas seem to remain calmer when they are not with their own kind.
 This should not be used as an excuse to keep one alone in a field though.
 Both are herd animals and need other members of their own kind to live with.
 Keeping a llama or alpaca alone is very cruel.

 The llama and the alpaca can interbreed and produce live offspring, and those offspring are also fertile.
-There is no point in doing this on purpose, however.
+There is no point in doing this, however.
 The result of such a breeding would be an animal that was neither as strong as the true llama nor would it have as nice a fleece as a true alpaca.